Uniformity of quadratic points: Notations

+The algebraic closure of $\QQ$ in $\CC$ is denoted by $\bar\QQ$.
+We work exclusively over $\bar\QQ$ except in the proof of Theorem \ref{quadratic_points} and in the Appendix \ref{Appendix B}.
+Varieties are separated schemes \emph{of finite type} over $\bar\QQ$; in particular, varieties are Noetherian.
+Integral varieties are irreducible and reduced varieties.
+All subvarieties are required to be Zariski closed, unless otherwise stated.
+An algebraic point $x$ of a variety $X$ is a morphism $x:\Spec\bar\QQ\rightarrow X$; the set of algebraic points of $X$ is denoted by $X(\bar\QQ)$.
+Curves are $1$-dimensional varieties.
+Surfaces are $2$-dimensional varieties.
+In particular, curves and surfaces can have lower dimensional irreducible components.

+A family of varieties is a dominant algebraic family $\calU\rightarrow S$, where $S$ is the base variety and $\calU$ is the total space which is also a variety; the word ``family'' is used here to stress that we are interested in studying the fibers.
+We do not require a family to be flat, although we will reduce to the flat case in the proofs.
+A family of curves (resp. surfaces) is usually written as $\calC\rightarrow S$ (resp. $\calX\rightarrow S$).
+Denote by $\calU_S^n$ the $n$-th fibered power of $\calU$ over $S$; since our fiber products for a family are always taken over the base of the family, we often leave out the subscript and write $\calU^n$ for simplicity.
+If $\calU\rightarrow S$ and $T\rightarrow S$ are two varieties over $S$, denote the base change $\calU\times_S T$ by $\calU_T$.
+Denote the fiber of $\calU\rightarrow S$ over a point $s\in S$ by $\calU_s$.

+A morphism of varieties is called quasi-finite, if every geometric fiber is finite.
+A morphism of varieties $f: X\rightarrow Y$ is called \emph{generically finite} (to its image) if there is a dense open subset $U$ of $X$ such that $f|_U: U\rightarrow Y$ is quasi-finite; see \cite[\href{https://stacks.math.columbia.edu/tag/073A}{Remark 073A}]{stacks-project}.
+In other words, we define the generically finiteness as a property local on the source.
+Clearly, a morphism of varieties $f:X\rightarrow Y$ with $X$ irreducible is generically finite if and only if $\dim f(X)=\dim X$.
+Remark also that the composition of two generically finite morphisms is not necessarily generically finite under this definition.

+A morphism of varieties $\calX\rightarrow S$ is called (resp. quasi-)projective if it factors through a (resp. locally) closed immersion $\calX\hookrightarrow \PP(\calE)$ for some coherent sheaf $\calE$ on $S$.
+We usually assume $S$ is quasi-projective over $\bar\QQ$; then we can indeed have a stronger projectivity with a closed immersion $\calX\hookrightarrow\PP^N_S$ for some $N$; see \cite[Summary 13.71]{GW} for a discussion of various notions of projectivity.

-For a projective morphism $Y\rightarrow B$, denote by $\Hilb(Y/B)$ its relative Hilbert scheme, cf. \cite{Gro_Hilbert} and \cite{Nitsure_hilbertscheme}.
-It is a fine moduli space which represents the functor that sends any scheme $B'$ over $B$ to the set of closed subschemes of $Y\times_B B'$ that are flat over $B'$.
+Let $S$ be a variety and let $\calX\rightarrow S$ be a projective morphism of varieties.
+There exists a fine moduli space, namely the (relative) Hilbert scheme, denoted by $\Hilb(\calX/S)$, which represents the functor that associates to any locally noetherian scheme $T$ over $S$ the set of all closed subschemes of $\calX_T$ that are flat over $T$.
+The Hilbert scheme $\Hilb(\calX/S)$ has a stratification by Hilbert polynomials with respect to a given relatively very ample line bundle on $\calX$ as such that each piece $\Hilb^\Phi(\calX/S)$ is a projective scheme over $S$; cf. \cite{Gro_Hilbert} and \cite{Nitsure_hilbertscheme}.